GianF28/GianF28/README.md

 ## About Me

-I'm a Full Stack Developer with hands-on experience across web and mobile platforms.
-I design and build end-to-end solutions — from crafting responsive frontends with **React** to delivering cross-platform mobile apps with **Flutter**, backed by robust APIs and well-structured databases.
+I'm a Full Stack Developer who works on both web and mobile projects.
+I build frontends with **React**, mobile apps with **Flutter**, and connect them to backends and databases through APIs.

-I enjoy working across the full stack: picking the right tool for the job, writing clean maintainable code, and delivering products that are both functional and polished.
+I like working across the whole stack — I pick whatever fits the project best, keep my code clean, and make sure what I ship actually works well.

 - 🔭 Currently building — web apps, mobile apps, and backend APIs
 - 🌱 Always exploring new frameworks and best practices